dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 ---

-# **🟢 題目 5 — Problem & Solution（問題 + 解決）**
+# **🟢 !!題目 5 — Problem & Solution（問題 + 解決）**

 Many cities are facing serious water shortages.
 **What are the problems caused by this issue, and what measures can be taken to solve it?**

 It has long been debated what problems are caused by serious water shortages and what measures can be taken to address them.
 Some people think basic surviving for human beings is a major problem.
-Indeed, there are reasons explaining these problems, and there are also measu
+Indeed, there are reasons explaining these problems, and there are also measures can be taken to address them.

 ---